joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

 ```
 Getch is a bit special.
 It's a library that allows us to get a single character from the user without having to press enter.
 It's not a standard library, so you'll have to install it with `pip install getch`.

-Next we'll define a dictionary to hold all of our primitives.
+Next, we'll define a dictionary to hold all of our primitives.
 We'll call it `Primitives`.
 ```python
 Primitives : Dict[str, Dict[str,function]] = {} #The main export of this file.
 ```

-Now, we'll define a couple decorators.
-These will allow us to define primitives in a more concise way.
+Now, we'll define a couple of decorators.
+These will allow us to define primitives more concisely.
 The first decorator is called `primitive()`.
-It will take a function, strip intended lexeme from docstring, and add it to the `Primitives` dictionary.
+It will take a function, strip the intended lexeme from docstring, and add it to the `Primitives` dictionary.
 The rest of the logic helps us to tag which lexemes are compile only and which are interpret only, and which are both.

 ```python
 def primitive(func) -> None: